ara-medina/out_the_door/README.md

 Out The Door is a Single Page App and API demo project built by Sandra Medina.
 The version that you are viewing is an MVP and is not meant for production.
 Languages used include HTML, CSS, JavaScript, and Python.
-Other tools used include Bootstrap, Google Places API, jQuery, AJAX, Flask, Flask-Login, PostgreSQL, and SQLAlchemy.
+Other tools used include Bootstrap, Google Places API, jQuery, AJAX, Flask, Flask-Login, PostgreSQL, SQLAlchemy, Amazon S3 and Heroku.

 _________________________